 - Affordable: This is one of the cheapest ways to move, as U-Haul offers one-way rentals in the hundreds of dollars.
 When we researched rates for a cross-country move from San Diego, CA to Charleston, SC, we discovered it would cost between $413 and $962 (depending on the trailer size), for an 8-day rental.
 This price is just a fraction of what it costs to hire low-cost professional movers for the same move.

 - Increased flexibility: Renting a trailer gives users lots of flexibility.
-U-Haul has a nationwide network of pick-up locations and a massive inventory of trailers, making it easy to pick-up a trailer on short notice practically anywhere in the country.
-Trailers come with a minimum rental window, depending on the length of your journey, but you may add rental days for added flexibility.
+U-Haul has a nationwide network of pick-up locations and a massive inventory of cheap moving trailers, making it easy to pick-up a trailer on short notice practically anywhere in the country.
+Moving trailers come with a minimum rental window, depending on the length of your journey, but you may add rental days for added flexibility.

 - Small moves only: If you’re moving a 3-4-bedroom house, a trailer probably isn’t the way to go.
 The smallest U-Haul trailer measures 142 cubic feet, which is enough room for smaller pieces of furniture, like chairs, small sofas, or twin-sized beds.
 The most extended trailer, a 6’ x 12’ model has 400 cubic feet of storage space.
 This model accommodates most of the contents of a small studio or 1-bedroom apartment but still isn’t spacious enough for most households.